Author : Nayyar Abdul Rasheed

 In Vizag they showed that given certain conditions, they can outplay this Indian side.
 In Kanpur, they would want to prove they came to India with an intent to win.
 The biggest positive they received from Sunday’s win was Darren Sammy’s innings which showed that as a batsman, he’s not all about mindless hitting.

 Sammy was helped by the inexperience in Indian pace attack when the yorkers became non-existent and Mohammed Shami, Bhuvneshwar Kumar and Mohit Sharma, India’s most talked about pacers in recent times, dished out full tosses which Sammy made full use of, hitting them over the leg side.

 MS Dhoni said after the game that dew made the conditions ‘unfair’ for them.
 Attempted yorkers ending up as waist high full tosses might be attributed to the dew on the ground, but justifying dropped catches would be pushing it.

 India’s problems in Vizag weren’t just limited to bowling and fielding, and had the two known saviours of Indian cricket, Virat Kohli and MS Dhoni not been their usual self – one almost scoring a hundred, the other providing a late burst – India wouldn’t have managed 280-odd on the board.

-Yuvraj Singh’s troubles against spin were exploited by the West Indies as Sunil Narine and Veerasammy Permaul troubled him, frustrating him to play a loose shot against Sammy.
-Suresh Raina too continued to disappoint.
-Ravindra Jadeja's bat too has been quiet for some time now.
+Yuvraj Singh’s troubles against spin, especially early during his innings, were well exploited by West Indies as Sunil Narine and Veerasammy Permaul troubled him, frustrating him enough to play a loose shot against Sammy.
+Suresh Raina too continued to disappoint, and completing the trio of failed left-handers when it comes to batting, Ravindra Jadeja too is getting on the radar, his bat having been quiet for some time now.